desirit/email-analyzer-free/README.md

 ## Acknowledgments

-This application uses Ollama with LLaMA or Mistral models to provide AI-powered email analysis.
+This application uses Ollama with the LLaMA model to provide AI-powered email analysis.